Specification

 add

-function that if the input tree is balanced the output tree will also be. - invariants on data structures such as a
+function that if the input tree is balanced the output tree will also be. - invariants on internal data structures such as a

 Set